kaiserk108/Contract/Contract.md

 ### Payment terms

+The remainder balance (70%) will be split out evenly over the agreed timeline of the project (as detailed in the scope of The Work), to be paid in fortnightly instalments.
+These payments will need to be paid within 3 days of being invoiced.
-Once a project is deemed complete, an invoice shall be raised for the remaining 50% of the project cost, along with any other incidental costs (see _Expenses_).
+Once a project is deemed complete, an invoice shall be raised for the remaining balance of the project cost, along with any other incidental costs (see _Expenses_).
-The remaining balance shall be paid within 14 days of it being invoiced.
+The final balance payment shall be paid within 7 days of it being invoiced.

 ### Late payment